schoien/docs/README.md

 # Docs
-A simple php script that reads file structure an gives file info for easy and live documentation.
+A simple php script that reads file structure and gives file info for easy and live documentation.

 ## Functions:
 Will look for Deskription comments in files defined in settings.json
 Will list all files where current file is used.

-### In pipeline:
-List all files used by current file.
+Will list files used by current file.

 ## Dependencies:
 Needs Twig template engine to function.